USA Network: Canada

 In February 2007, Shaw Communications submitted an application to the Canadian Radio-television and Telecommunications Commission (CRTC), to carry the USA Network in Canada as a foreign service that would be eligible for carriage by domestic cable and satellite providers (and to automatically allow all English-language general interest cable networks from the United States into Canada).
 However, because of programming rights issues with other Canadian specialty channels, certain programs would be subjected to blackout restrictions, including WWE Raw.

-In September 2007, the CRTC refused Shaw's request to carry USA Network in Canada on the basis that the channel carried too much programming that overlapped with the English language digital cable specialty channel Mystery TV (which is then owned by Canwest – later Shaw Media – and formerly, Groupe TVA).
+In September 2007, the CRTC refused Shaw's request to carry USA Network in Canada on the basis that the channel carried too much programming that overlapped with the English language digital cable specialty channel Mystery TV.
 However, on September 20, the CRTC stated that it would reconsider their denial of the eligible foreign carriage proposal for USA Network at a later date, when Shaw instead offered to carry the channel on the digital cable tiers of its Shaw Cable systems.
-In spite of this, the CRTC has since rejected the restructured proposal on the basis that USA's programming would be competitive with Mystery TV.

-Many of USA's original programs currently air on either Showcase or CTV Drama Channel.
-WWE programming that airs on USA also airs on Rogers Media-owned Sportsnet 360.
+On October 17, 2024, NBCUniversal announced an agreement with Bell Media to launch a Canadian version of USA Network on January 1, 2025.
+The channel is a relaunch of Bell's Discovery Channel, following that company's loss of rights to the former Discovery, Inc. channel brands to Rogers Communications.
+This iteration of USA Network is operated by CTV Specialty Television—a joint venture of Bell Media and ESPN Inc.—stemming from the channel having originally been established by the ownership group of sister sports network TSN.
+The new channel mirrors some of USA Network's sports offerings via content sublicensed from TSN, including All Elite Wrestling and NASCAR Xfinity Series coverage.
+As a holdover from Discovery, the channel continues to air some of its existing original factual programming, including documentary series Mayday and reality show Highway Thru Hell.

-South America
+Latin America

-Regional versions of USA Network previously operated in certain South American countries (such as Argentina and Brazil); in September 2004, most of these services were renamed under the Universal Channel banner to take advantage of the more well-known brand, and to reduce the awkwardness of a channel branded with the initials of another nation.
+Regional versions of USA Network previously operated in certain Latin American countries (such as Argentina and Brazil); in September 2004, most of these services were renamed under the Universal Channel banner to take advantage of the more well-known brand, and to reduce the awkwardness of a channel branded with the initials of another nation.

+In 2023 it was announced by NBCUniversal that the channel will be revived in Latin America during the Q4 of 2023 after 19 years of absence in the region.
+The channel will broadcast dramas like Briarpatch and Dr. Death, also the channel will be the official broadcaster of the Miss Universe pageant which was broadcast on November 18.
+USA Network was relaunched on October 1, 2023, replacing Syfy in the region.